Robert12112105/COIT12206-Portfolio/week06.md

 In this week, I recreated the ARP activity by examining how devices on a local network resolve IP addresses to MAC addresses before communication takes place.
 I checked the neighbour or ARP table and observed how devices identify each other on the same network.

 ## Screenshots / Results
-- GNS3 topology showing the local network setup
+- Topology showing the local network setup
-- Terminal output from `arp -a` or `ip neigh show`
+- `arp -a` or `ip neigh show` output used to examine neighbour information
-- Any packet capture or command output showing ARP behaviour
+- Any packet capture or command output showing ARP behaviour and IP-to-MAC mapping
-- Connectivity test results between devices on the local network
+- Connectivity testing used to support local network communication checks

 ## Key Concepts Learned
 - ARP process